 - Keep the R Guide handy

 *NOTE: If you have used StatsBombR before, please update or re-install it to ensure you have the latest version before working with the data.

 We recommend you work through the ‘Working With StatsBomb Data In R‘ Guide first, which contains several examples of code working with our most recent Women’s Super League data release for the 2020/21 season.

 Follow the code and you’ll soon be creating things like this:

 We also gave away free example code to teach you how to work with the 360 data in our Euro 2020 free data release.
 The code in that article will teach you how to work with the 360 data to identify the number and position of teammates and opponents around events, and also to be able to plot specific frames, such as Chloe Kelly’s trophy-winning goal in the final.

 This code is a starting point to get you going with your analysis.
 Mess around with the event types, filters, and plots to create your own vis — the possibilities of what can be discovered with this data are significant.

 Lastly, it’s important to note that if you intend to publish your work on social media – which we greatly encourage you to do if you wanted your skills to be noticed by professionals – then please do remember to abide by our user agreement and credit StatsBomb as your data source when doing so.
 Our User Guide and Logos can be found in our media pack.

-To access the data, go through our Github here
+Access the data through our Github